 Visit the United States Patent and Trademark Office to help kids of all ages learn about trademarks and patents, and the importance of intellectual property creation and protection....more

 Visit the United States Patent and Trademark Office to help kids of all ages learn about trademarks and patents, and the importance of intellectual property creation and protection. uspto features "collectible" cards of inventor profiles, activities at different levels - including videos with age appropriate appeal, and more.
 In another video section are videos with titles like Driverless Cars, Bionic Limbs, Biofuels, Electronic Tattoos, and more.
 The invention and design focus of most of the activities makes for perfect STEM and "maker space" lessons.
 If your district blocks YouTube, the videos may not be viewable.
-You could always view them at home and bring them to class "on a stick" to share.
-Use a tool such as Online-Convert, reviewed here, to download the videos from YouTube.

 This resource requires PDF reader software like Adobe Acrobat.